Our History

 On June 1, 1994, First United Methodist Church, which began in 1858, merged with Hope United Methodist Church, which began in 1988.
 The new church community became Grace United Methodist Church.

 We have symbolically blended our past with our present by bringing several pieces from the Harrison building to our Ridgeview campus.
 The large metal and glass cross from the sanctuary on Harrison hangs in the main foyer.
 In one of our meeting rooms, you will see reframed stained glass windows from our former chapel.
 A long-time member had saved a piece of glass from the white frame church; this piece was used as a pattern to create the windows.
 Three other stained glass windows hang in our three-story foyer along with a fourth window, which is symbolic of the pioneer days.
-These pieces remind us of the rich history of our church and the beautiful spaces in which we have worshipped over more than 160 years as a congregation, while also giving us hope for the exciting future that is yet to come.
+These pieces remind us of the rich history of our church and the beautiful spaces in which we have worshiped over more than 160 years as a congregation, while also giving us hope for the exciting future that is yet to come.